-MSM (methylsulfomethoane), also known as dimethyl sulfone, methyl sulfone and DMSO2, is a colorless, crystalline substance which is an organic source of biologically active sulfur which can exert a direct physiological effect in the body.
-Often touted as the “miracle supplement,” it is recommended for inflammatory conditions such as arthritis,along with other health applications such diabetes, chronic pain, TMJ and migraines.
-Many people also want to know, what does MSM do for your hair?
+Methylsulfonylmethane (MSM) — also known as dimethyl sulfone, methyl sulfone, and DMSO2 — is a colorless, crystalline substance that is an organic source of biologically active sulfur, exerting a direct physiological effect in the body.
+Often touted as the “miracle supplement,” it is recommended for inflammatory conditions like arthritis, along with other health applications such as diabetes, chronic pain, TMJ, and migraines.

 As a popular health supplement, MSM has also been linked to hair and skin beauty.
-By supplying sulfur, MSM is said to improve our collagen production for the skin and keratin for the hair.
-But does this mean that MSM can actually help hair grow?
+By supplying sulfur, MSM improves our collagen production for the skin and keratin for the hair.
+But does this mean that MSM can help hair grow?

 A Research Study on MSM for Hair Growth versus Drug Delivery

-One study wanted to find out if MSM could help another compound called MAP (Magnesium Ascorbyl Phosphate) improve its ability to grow hair .
-Within their research, the scientists also tested the ability of MSM, by itself to grow hair.
+One study wanted to determine if MSM could help another compound called MAP (Magnesium Ascorbyl Phosphate) improve its ability to grow hair .
+Within their research, the scientists also tested the ability of MSM by itself to grow hair.

-Previous studies have shown that MAP is able to end the telogen (hair growth resting stage) phase and initiate the active anagen hair growth phase in mice (Sung et. al., 2006).
-It can promote the proliferation of derma papilla cells which regulate hair follicle growth and development
+Previous studies have shown that MAP can end the telogen (hair growth resting stage) phase and initiate the active anagen hair growth phase in mice (Sung et al., 2006).
+It can promote the proliferation of derma papilla cells which regulate hair follicle growth and development.

 What is MSM Used for as a Topical Treatment?